STB (TV channel): History

 In 2002, the administration of STB changes its brand as an info-channel.
 There are more entertaining programs on air, such as, National Striptise Championship of Ukraine, reality-shows The House and Starving, and the scandalous talk show Restricted Zone.
 The popularity of STB falls.
 Lukoil tries to sell STB.

 In 2004, STB becomes the property of one of Leonid Kuchma son in law Viktor Pinchuk's StarLightMedia Group.

-Through 1997 to 2007, many famous television personalities have worked at STB.
-The most popular of them are Georgiy Gongadze, Myroslava Gongadze, Yurii Horban, Oleksii Mustafin, Kateryna Nesterenko, Osman Pashayev, Tetyana Ramus, Roman Skrypin, Ihor Tatarchuk, Iryna Vannikova, Mykola Veresen, Alena Vinnytska and Natalka Yakymovych.
+Through 1997 to 2010, many famous television personalities have worked at STB.
+The most popular of them are Georgiy Gongadze, Myroslava Gongadze, Yurii Horban, Oleksii Mustafin, Kateryna Nesterenko, Osman Pashayev, Tetyana Ramus, Roman Skrypin, Ihor Tatarchuk, Iryna Vannikova, Kateryna Mykytiuk, Mykola Veresen, Alena Vinnytska and Natalka Yakymovych.

 STB today

 Since 2005 the programs of STB were changed.
 The group of news programs called Windows got a better look (They began to look very close to BBC News).
 New popular shows were introduced.
 Thanks to the format change, STB entered the top 5 Ukrainian channels by share in 2006, and in 2007 it became the 3rd largest Ukrainian channel by audience share (appr.
 8% for 18+ audiences).

 STB's most popular programs are "Paralelnyi Svit" (Parallel World) and "Bytva Ekstrasensiv" (Psychic Challenge).
 In 2008 STB launched the "Tantsuyut Vsi" (So You Think You Can Dance) talent show.
 In May 2009 STB started the "Ukraina maye Talant" ("Ukraine's Got Talent") show, similar to ITV's Britain's Got Talent.

-Related to the Crimean crises 2014 STB broadcasts in Sevastopol ended on 9 March 2014, 14:30 o'clock East European time.
+Related to the annexation of Crimea by the Russian Federation STB broadcasts in Sevastopol ended on 9 March 2014, 14:30 o'clock East European time.